The Thin Man (film): Plot

-Dorothy Wynant discusses with her father Clyde about her upcoming wedding.
-She discusses the fact with her father that her fiance knows all about her family yet still wants to marry her.
-Later, her father discovers that his $50,000 bonds are missing.
-They were supposed to be a wedding present for his daughter.
-They were left in his safe.
-The only other person who knows the combination of the safe would be his secretary, Julia.
-He confronts Julia about his missing bonds.
-She confesses that she cashed them in and has only $25,000 left.
-He threatens to call the police unless she comes up with the rest of the $25,000.
+Dorothy Wynant discusses her upcoming wedding with her father Clyde.
+She is surprised that her fiancé, Tommy, knows all about her family yet still wants to marry her.
+Later, her father discovers that bonds worth $50,000, intended as a wedding present for his daughter, are missing.
+The only other person who knows the combination of the safe in which they were kept is his secretary and mistress, Julia Wolf.
+When he confronts Julia about the missing bonds, she confesses that she cashed them in and has only $25,000 left.
+He threatens to call the police unless she comes up with the other $25,000.

-Nick Charles is a retired detective and former client of Clyde's.
+Nick Charles is a retired detective who once did a job for Clyde.
 Nick and his wealthy wife, Nora, live in San Francisco but are visiting New York City for Christmas, staying in a glamorous apartment-like suite at the Hotel Normandie.
-While in New York, Nick is pressed back into service by Dorothy, as her father, the "Thin Man" of the movie title, was supposed to have left on a secret business trip with a promise to return home before his daughter's wedding, but he has mysteriously disappeared.
-She convinces Nick to take the case, with the assistance of his socialite wife, who is eager to see him in action again.
-What appears to be a missing person situation rapidly turns into a murder case, when Julia Wolf, Clyde's former secretary and girlfriend, is found dead, and evidence points to Clyde as the prime suspect.
+While in New York, Nick is pressed back into service by Dorothy, as her father, the "Thin Man" of the title, had left on a secret business trip with a promise to return home before his daughter's wedding, but he has mysteriously disappeared.
+According to his attorney, Herbert MacCauley, he had been sending money to Wynant from time to time while Wynant was away on his trip.
+Dorothy convinces Nick to take the case, with the assistance of his socialite wife, who is eager to see him in action.

+What appears to be a missing person situation rapidly turns into a murder case when Julia Wolf is found dead and evidence points to Clyde as the prime suspect.
 Dorothy refuses to believe that her father is guilty.
-Nick and Police Lieutenant Guild visit Nunheim, a frequent source for the lieutenant.
+Nick and Police Lieutenant Guild visit Arthur Nunheim, a petty criminal who regularly provides information to the lieutenant.
 After being pressed for information, Nunheim excuses himself momentarily, only to slip away down the fire escape.
-He arranges a meeting with the yet-unidentified murderer (someone whose face is not yet shown) to collect $5,000 from him.
-When Nunheim arrives, however, he is immediately shot four times and killed.
+Later he arranges a meeting with the yet-unidentified murderer to collect $5,000 from him, in exchange for keeping quiet about the murder.
+When Nunheim arrives, however, he is immediately shot four times and killed with what police find was the same gun that killed Julia Wolf.